MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 checkAndPromptForMetaMask();
 ```

-### Snap is not connected
+## Snap is not connected

-After detecting MetaMask, verify if it supports Snaps:
+After connecting to MetaMask, verify that it supports Snaps:

 ```typescript
 const isSupportSnap = async (provider: any): Promise<boolean> => {